2008–09 Port Vale F.C. season: League Two

 In January, striker Luke Rodgers was released from his contract after a bust-up with manager Dean Glover, and immediately signed with Yeovil Town.
 Shane Tudor retired due to injury on 21 January.
 As well as the permanent signings of a number of loan players, Glover also brought in Pakistan international Adnan Ahmed on loan from Tranmere Rovers.
 Glover stated the club's revised aim was a top-half finish.
 In February, Glover signed Carlisle United striker Kevin Gall on loan.
 He failed to score in seven games with the club, and returned to Carlisle after picking up a calf injury.
-In March, Kyle Perry was allowed to join local non-league side Northwich Victoria, after being told he had no future at Vale.
+In March, Kyle Perry was allowed to join local non-League side Northwich Victoria, after being told he had no future at Vale.
 In his place came loanee winger Paul Marshall from Manchester City.
-On 23 March, Anyon broke his leg at Saltergate in a defeat to Chesterfield.
+On 21 March, Vale recorded a surprise 1–0 win over Bradford City at Valley Parade with Howland the only scorer.
+On 28 March, Anyon broke his leg at Saltergate in a defeat to Chesterfield.
 With Vale going eight games without a win, Glover admitted he was 'a dead man walking', and implored the fan's not to boo his son.
 Fans protested against both the board and the manager.
 The final game was a 2–1 win over Barnet at the Underhill Stadium.

-They finished in eighteenth place with 48 points, 21 points short of the play-offs, and eleven points clear of relegation.
+They finished in 18th place with 48 points, 21 points short of the play-offs, and eleven points clear of relegation.
 Only Accrington Stanley and Chester City scored fewer than Vale's tally of 44 goals.
-With fourteen defeats only Macclesfield Town and Chester lost more games than Vale.
-Had Bournemouth and Luton Town not faced point deductions then Vale would have finished in twentieth place.
+With 14 defeats, only Macclesfield Town and Chester lost more games than Vale.
+Had Bournemouth and Luton Town not faced point deductions, then Vale would have finished in twentieth place.
 Marc Richards was the club's top scorer with eleven goals in all competitions, whilst Louis Dodds also contributed ten goals.

-At the end of the season most of the playing staff were retained, though Scott Brown returned to Cheltenham Town, Kyle Perry was released and signed with Mansfield Town, and Dave Brammer had to retire after Chairman Bill Bratt informed him via voicemail that he would not be offered a new contract.
+At the end of the season, most of the playing staff were retained.
+However, Scott Brown returned to Cheltenham Town, and Kyle Perry was released and signed with Mansfield Town, and Dave Brammer had to retire after Chairman Bill Bratt informed him via voicemail that he would not be offered a new contract.
 Youth team graduate Paul Dixon was not offered a new contract.
 Dean Glover, unpopular with the fans, was also informed that he would not be retained as manager for the following season, and left the club permanently after he rejected the opportunity to remain as a youth coach.
 A slow uptake of season ticket sales was one major factor in Glover's sacking.
 Following Glover's departure the club withdrew their contract offer to Paul Edwards, who went on to play for Barrow.
-However Player of the Year Joe Anyon stayed at the club, despite claiming other clubs were interested in his signature.
+However, Player of the Year Joe Anyon stayed at the club, despite claiming other clubs were interested in his signature.